alex-piccione/BinanceApiClient/README.md

 Withdraw XRP has a minimum quantity of 25.
 Sell XRP has a minimum quantity of 80 ?!

+### Withdrawal Suspension

+From time to time the withdrawal on a particular wallet can be suspended (for maintenance).
+This is the error message: "The current currency is not open for withdrawal".
+I don't know what HTTP Status Code is returned.

 ### Known issues